DSabarish/LangChain-Streamlit-App/README.md

-🚀 LangChain Streamlit App : This app uses LangChain and Google Generative AI to generate real-time answers based on your input.
+<font size=20>🚀 LangChain Streamlit App</font> : This app uses LangChain and Google Generative AI to generate real-time answers based on your input.
 It's easy to set up, has a clean interface, and leverages cutting-edge AI technology.

 ---